-However a dedicated core of students integrated the cable studio–now called TV 61–into the whole of WAVM, although there is different manager structure, making the two components synonymous to the town.
+However, a dedicated core of students integrated the cable studio–now called TV 61–into the whole of WAVM, although there is different manager structure, making the two components synonymous with the town.
 And interchangeably, students work in both aspects, giving them an enormous opportunity to learn both media.

 Cable Television had a great effect on many areas of WAVM–none more so than the Beacon Santa Telethon, which, beginning in 1982, was simulcasted on radio and TV.
 With the use of the cameras, the audience at home could see the auction items, instead of relying on the descriptions of the radio broadcasters.
 The visual element made it was easier to collect bids.

 Furthermore, WAVM started broadcasting the Telethon to five area towns–Acton, Hudson, Maynard, Sudbury, and Stow–garnering a wider audience.
 That’s one of the primary reasons the Telethon total has been able to reach such figures as $30,000.